ptomato/talks/guadec2022/README.md

 ```

 <!--
-    The last bit we need to do is to just make this automatic, without the opt-in.
+    The last bit we need to do is to just make this automatic, without the manual opt-in.
 So we can just delete these underscore-promisify lines.
-And we are halfway there.
+And since last year we are halfway there.
 -->

 ---